tinkertanker/letter-maker/README.md

 # Letter Matrix Portal

-A lightweight Express + TypeScript service that takes placeholder values from a simple web form, merges them into an exported HTML letter template, and emails the finished PDF back to the author.
+A lightweight Express + TypeScript service that merges submitted data into a Google Docs template, exports the result as PDF, and emails it back to the requester.

 ## Quick start